Education Legal Requirements

 The criterion requires supervision of children but doesn't legally require an adult to be present alongside children while they are eating.
 But, best and safe practice is for an adult to be present and giving their full attention to actively watching the children who are eating, in case of choking or an allergic reaction.

-- handwashing before and after eating;
+- handwashing before and after eating; (see requirements for handwashing and toileting here)

 - that children do not play with toys while eating; and